⭐ See content on my other sites here

 Romans 14:13 Therefore let us not judge one another anymore, but rather resolve this [be determined], not to put a stumbling block or a cause to fall in our brother’s way. [act in love]

 Isn't God wise, and sneaky!
 The liberty you have in your actions is to curb it based on your desire to not cause your brother to fall.
 In verse 2, Paul speaks of the brother with the weaker faith.
 It is your duty before God to act in a way that does not cause that weaker brother to doubt his convictions because of your liberty.
-Your actions should not cause him to violate his convictions because of pressure you place upon him, and your actions should not cause him to chose to do things that he is not convinced is right.
+Your actions should not cause him to violate his convictions because of pressure you place upon him, and your actions should not cause him to choose to do things that he is not convinced is right.
 It's interesting to note that there are no external (or manmade) rules here.
-There is no restrictions on your liberty except to act in love towards your brother and to ensure he is not hurt in his faith level or influenced beyond his faith and convictions because of your liberties.
+There are no restrictions on your liberty except to act in love towards your brother and to ensure he is not hurt in his faith level or influenced beyond his faith and convictions because of your liberties.

 Let's wrap up this lesson in spiritual walking with one last piece of advice,